-We are leading research efforts into building the Internet of Things, connecting objects in the physical world to digital information on the Internet.
-Ubiquitous computing is at the heart of our research where computers will increasingly dissapear into all 'Things' around us.
-Our research focus spans from building tiny computers such as smart dust to revolutionary applications such as anti-counterfieting and helping older people live safely and independently.
+We are leading research efforts into building the Internet of Everything (IoE), connecting objects, people and everying in the physical world to digital information on the Internet.
+Ubiquitous computing is at the heart of our research where computers will increasingly dissapear into the fabric of life around us.
+Our research focus spans from building tiny computers such as smart dust to revolutionary applications such as anti-counterfieting, solving problems with security for tiny things, and helping older people live safely and independently.

 We are unique in that we are an interdisciplinary research lab with a research focus that predominately spans across computer science, engineering, and health and medical sciences.

 As part of the global Auto-ID Labs network, research results drive not only fundamental advances in RFID technology and applications but:

 - Fundamental research into RFID (power harvesting, rectification, hybrid powering, security, sensor integration, passive sensing with RFID)

 - Security for Internet of Things (low cost security for resource constrained devices such as RFID tags and wireless sensors)

 - Hardware Security and Nano Security (Secure key storage, anti-counterfeting, nano security primities)